-Grievance - A type of complaint you make about us or one of our network pharmacies, including a complaint concerning the quality of your care.
-This type of complaint does not involve coverage or payment disputes.
+Grievance - A type of complaint you make about our plan, providers, or pharmacies, including a complaint concerning the quality of your care.
+This does not involve coverage or payment disputes.

 Income Related Monthly Adjustment Amount (IRMAA) - If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount, also known as IRMAA.
 IRMAA is an extra charge added to your premium.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.